thitu/opencv-android/README.md

 Here's the steps I used to create my .aar:

-1. Download and extract the OpenCV4Android bundle
+1. Download and extract the OpenCV Android bundle
 2. Create a Library Project in Android Studio
-3. Copy the java source files from OpenCV4Android into src/main/java
+3. Copy the java source files from OpenCV into `src/main/java`
-4. Drop the OpenCV native libraries into src/main/jniLibs
+4. Drop the OpenCV native libraries into `src/main/jniLibs`
-5. Run the gradle build
+5. Run the `./gradlew build`
-6. Et voila, .aar file
+6. Et voila, `.aar` file

 ### install